QuentinRa/blog.quentinra.dev/README.md

 ![icon](.github/icon64.png)

-``Memorize`` was made for students to gather knowledge and tutorials in one place, with exercises, that can help to understand and memorize courses better.
+``Memorize`` was made for students to create courses to help others sail easier in the courses they struggled with.

-Made by french people, typos are to be expected.
-And since we are students, we can also make mistakes so be kind.
+Since we are still learning, we could have made mistakes so please kindly correct or report them.
+Thanks!

 Provided by `Legendary Games Studio`.